 The COVID-19 pandemic has significantly disrupted many business operations around the world.
-For the Group, the impact on its business has not been a direct consequence of the COVID-19 outbreak, but a result of the measures taken by the Government of Malaysia to contain it.
-As the COVID-19 outbreak continues to evolve, it is challenging to predict the full extent and duration of its impact on businesses and the economy.
+For the Group, the impact on its business has not been a direct consequence of the COVID-19 pandemic, but a result of the measures taken by the Government of Malaysia to contain it.
+As the COVID-19 pandemic continues to evolve, it is challenging to predict the full extent and duration of its impact on businesses and the economy.

-Up to the date these financial statements are authorized for issue, the Group has seen a significant impact of the COVID-19 outbreak on the Group's revenue, earnings, cash flow and financial condition.
-At this juncture, it is not possible to estimate the full impact of the COVID-19 outbreak's short-term and longer-term effects or the Government's varying efforts to combat the COVID-19 outbreak and support businesses.
-This being the case, as disclosed in Note 25(c), the Group noted that the assumptions applied in measuring its expected credit losses would need to be revised in the next financial year which may result in adjustment to the expected credit losses, within the next financial year.
+Up to the date these financial statements are authorized for issue, the Group has seen a significant impact of the COVID-19 pandemic on the Group's revenue, earnings, cash flow and financial condition.
+At this juncture, it is not possible to estimate the full impact of the COVID-19 pandemic's short-term and longer-term effects or the Government's varying efforts to combat the COVID-19 pandemic and support businesses.